FALL 2018 SEMESTER

 The enrollment form is available for download on the Enrollment page of this website.

-We are planning to have the schedule and synopses distributed by email by August 22.
+The schedule and synopses were distributed by email on August 20.

 Al Qaeda & ISIL: Overview and Update, September 20